jessaustin/koa-signed-url/readme.md

 **koa-signed-url** is by Jess Austin and is distributed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
-Any and all potential contributions of issues or PRs are welcome!
+Any and all potential contributions of issues and pull requests are welcome!

 [koa]: http://koajs.com/
 [keygrip]: https://www.npmjs.com/package/keygrip